pyscript/docs/docs/user-guide.md

 ### PyDom

-The built-in Python module `pydom` wraps many (although not all) the features available via the FFI in an idiomatically Pythonic manner.
+The built-in Python module `pydom` wraps many (although not all) features to access the brower DOM interface and can be used to interact with the elements of a web page in an idiomatically Pythonic manner, accessible to humans.
+While the [FFI](#ffi) interface described above focus on giving full access to the entire Javascript Interface, `pydom` focuses on providing a small, intuitive and yet powerful API.
+For this reason, while it's first laywer is simple and intuitive (hence limited), saving many lines of code and making the code easier, it also provides a secondary layer that can be used to directly use full FFI related to a specific element.

 The PyDom API is extensively described and demonstrated